turboapps/docs/reference/command_line/commit.md

 The `commit` command builds an image from a container.
 The image is built from the container's most recent state.

 ```
-Usage: commit <options> [<container>] [<image>]
+Usage: commit <options> <container> <image> [--args <startup file params>]

 <options> available:
-      --ad-domain-allow=VALUE
-                             Active Directory domain which is alowed to run
+      --ad-domain-allow=VALUE Allow execution from the Active Directory domain
-      --ad-domain-deny=VALUE Active Directory domain which is denied from running
+      --ad-domain-deny=VALUE  Disallow execution from the Active Directory domain
-      --ad-group-allow=VALUE Active Directory group membership which is allows to run
+      --ad-group-allow=VALUE  Allow execution for members of the Active Directory group
-      --ad-group-deny=VALUE  Active Directory group membership which is denied from running
+      --ad-group-deny=VALUE   Disallow execution for members of the Active Directory group
   -e, --env=VALUE             Set environment variables inside the container
       --env-file=VALUE        Read in a line delimited file of ENV variables
-      --format=VALUE         Use json format for output
+      --format=VALUE          Use the specified format for output.
+Supported values: json
       --hosts=VALUE           Add an entry to the virtual /etc/hosts file (<redirect>:<name>)
       --no-base               Do not merge the base image into the new image
+      --no-base-file-assocs   Do not merge the file associations from the base image into the new image
       --overwrite             Overwrite existing image
       --route-add=VALUE       Add route mapping.
 Supported protocols: ip, pipe, tcp, udp
       --route-block=VALUE     Block specified route or protocol.
 Supported protocols: ip, tcp, udp
-      --route-file=VALUE     Specify a routing rules file
+      --route-file=VALUE      Read in a INI file of routing configuration
       --startup-file=VALUE    Override the default startup file and save it to the committed image
       --trigger=VALUE         Execute named group of startup files
-      --wait-after-error     Leave program open after error
+      --wait-after-error      Leave process open after error
-      --wait-after-exit      Leave program open after it exits
+      --wait-after-exit       Leave process open after it exits
 ```

 #### Merging Images